-Laboratory of Experimental Hydrometeorology
+Experimental Hydrometeorology Laboratory

 Our laboratory investigates the water cycle in the atmosphere and on the Earth's surface.
 We contribute to training high-level technical personnel in hydrometeorology, enabling them to understand the role of water in the Earth's climate system.
 We provide an excellent research environment for undergraduate (scientific initiation) and graduate students (master's and doctoral), preparing them to analyze environmental and technological risks in today's society.